xscorp/Notes/OAuth 2.0/how_to_hack.md

 * Intercept the request where the required user data(email in this case) is being sent to the Client App.
 * Modify the user data and send the request
 * If no response is being printed, use view response in browser feature of Burp.

+## Flawed CSRF protection
+There is a ```state``` parameter which works like a CSRF token for the Client App.
+It makes sure that the request to the callback endpoint of client application is made by the same person who started the OAuth flow.
+When OAuth flow is started, an unguessable, unique value in ```state``` parameter(which is tied to the current session) is passed to the OAuth authorization server along with other parameters.
+After this point, each communication between Client App and OAuth server involves passing the same parameter value back and forth.
+In case an attacker initiates an OAuth flow using a fake or different ```state``` value, the client app will reject the request as the ```state``` parameter will have a different value than the one which is tied to the current session.
+Absense of ```state``` parameter simply means that there is no way for the Client Application or the OAuth server to know whether the request/response is originated from the Client App or anybody else.

+### Steps
+* Intercept the initial OAuth flow request(authorization request) made to the authorization server.
+* Check if there is any state parameter being passed in the request.
+* If there is no state parameter, the OAuth implementation is vulnerable and the impact may vary.